Rules, Deliverables and Logistics

 We will collect power consumption from the PDU to monitor the power usage by the teams.
 As soon as the power consumption is over 3000W, the overload warning light on the PDU will be illuminated to notify the team has exceeded the power budget.
 The SCC supervisors will be notified too that the power exceeded the limit.
 Points will be deducted each time the power budget is exceeded.

-If the power consumption get well beyond the 3000W limit, Bad Things™ will happen and the circuit breaker will trip and you will lose power to the systems.
+If the power consumption get well beyond the 3000W limit, the circuit breaker may trip and you will lose power to the systems.
 The team will also lose valuable system time to run the dataset while the circuit breaker is being reset, so the team will need to control the power draw throughout the competition.

 The AP8858 PDU will display the actual wattage on the LCD indicator of the PDU.
 A link to the web page that shows the power draw by each team will be provided during the competition.
 As soon as the power draw exceeds 3000W by a team during the actual competition, the team will trigger the warning on the PDU to notify the team has exceeded the power budget.
 The SCC supervisors will be notified that the team has exceeded the power limit and ask the offending team to stop and rerun any application/benchmark runs might have run during the power limit.
 SCC supervisors may disqualify one or more run submissions if they observe that the power consumption is beyond the limit for an extended period of time.
 The idea is for teams NOT to exceed the 3000W limit.
 The team needs to control the power draw to 3000W or less.